Looking for Work? Try a Temp Job

 1. It prevents prospective employers looking for full-time workers from dismissing your resumé because you are unemployed.
 A temporary job looks like any other job on a resumé; there’s no reason to indicate it’s temporary.

 2. If your temp work is impressive, that employer just might offer you a full-time job.
-According to CareerBuilder, 35 percent of the companies that are hiring temporary or contract workers this year have plans to eventually fill or create full-time positions.
-If a permanent job opens up, it makes sense that the employer would first consider a well-vetted, well-liked temp over an unknown.
+When a permanent job opens up where you're temping, it makes sense that the employer would first consider a well-vetted, well-liked person over an unknown.

 Kim Dubé-Sena, senior recruiter for Kao USA (which owns brands like Jergens and John Freida), says “hiring someone who started out as a temp is advantageous for us as an organization, because we are already familiar with their skill sets and they have already developed relationships with our employees.”
 For the temp workers, Dubé-Sena says, “every day becomes a chance to show the company what they bring to the table.”